Read on to learn more about how Indiana’s mediation program works and how you can benefit from the process.

 The borrowers have the right to be represented by an attorney or assisted by a mortgage foreclosure counselor in person or by telephone.
 (To learn about getting free help from a foreclosure counselor, see Foreclosure Prevention Program in Indiana).

 The next steps depend on whether you come to an agreement with the lender, or not.

 What happens when an agreement is reached?
 If the lender and the borrowers agree to enter into a foreclosure prevention agreement, the agreement must be put in writing and signed by both parties, with each party retaining a copy.
 The lender must also file a copy of the signed agreement with the court.

 The foreclosure will then be dismissed or postponed so long as the borrowers comply with the terms of the foreclosure prevention agreement.

-Even though participating in an Indiana foreclosure prevention settlement conference does not guarantee that a foreclosure will be avoided, it doesn't hurt to participate in the conference.
+Even though participating in a settlement conference doesn't guarantee that a foreclosure will be avoided, it doesn't hurt to go to the conference.
 The lender may be more likely to agree to a nonforeclosure solution at a settlement conference than if you approach it outside of the program.
 Or you might qualify for a loss mitigation option that you hadn’t previously considered.

 For more information on foreclosure prevention in Indiana, including settlement conferences, go to the Indiana Judicial Branch's "Help with Mortgage Foreclosures" website.

 If you want to learn about potential defenses to foreclosure or want a lawyer to represent you at the settlement conference, talk to a foreclosure attorney.
 If you can't afford an attorney, you might qualify for free legal assistance from one of Indiana's pro bono programs.
 To find out about free legal assistance in Indiana, go to the "Can I Get An Attorney?" section of the Indiana Judicial Branch's "Help with Mortgage Foreclosures" website.